 West Potomac Park is home to several national memorials and monuments, as well as the shoreline of the Tidal Basin, which turns a frothy pink and white each spring when 1,628 Japanese cherry trees burst into bloom.

 Inside the borders of the park, you can stroll through Constitution Gardens, a shady oasis of cobbled paths winding around a large duck pond.
-Commemorate the bravery of our servicemen and women at the Vietnam Memorial, the Korean War Veterans Memorial, and the World War II Memorial.
+Commemorate the bravery of our servicemen and women at the Vietnam Veterans Memorial, the Korean War Veterans Memorial, and the World War II Memorial.

 Walk along the reflecting pool in the shadow of the Lincoln Memorial.
 Recall the four event-filled terms served by President Franklin Delano Roosevelt.
 Stand on the steps of the Jefferson Memorial and watch families ply the Tidal Basin in pale blue paddle boats.